bb7555/massive-nemesis/_posts/Create-A-Private-Proxy-On-Ur-Linux-In-A-Few-Minutes.md

 ###What's the Point?###

 Well, kiddiez, that is for me to know and you to figure out.
 Be careful with this info.
 This has applications across a wide range of services an app or website may need for remote communications, for one example.
-It could be used to switch to a Mexican IP, for instance, to test how a web site may act when it recognizes an IP from a particulary country.
+It could be used to switch to a Mexican IP, for instance, to test how a web site may act when it recognizes an IP from a particularly country.
 Many good uses out there.

 ###Credits and Thanks###